MaineINBRE/IntroToTopHat2/README.md

 ```
 tophat --no-coverage-search -o [OUTPUT DIRECTORY] -r 200 --max-segment-intron 5000 -p 8 -G [GTF FILE] [INPUT 1] [INPUT 2]
 ```

+When running TopHat with the paired-end reads it is critical that the `*_1` files and the `*_2` files appear in separate comma-delimited lists ([INPUT 1] and [INPUT 2] above), and that the order of the files in the two lists is the same.

 Let's explain what these arguments are: